KroSheChKa/RLQC/README.md

 ✔️Here's the code for practicing saves: 2E68-0A19-F54F-D41F\
 ✔️Nice shot!
 If you were aiming for the bleachers!

+### Advantages of this program:
+- Custom comments!
+- Easy and familiar message sending, as implemented in Rocket League (4 buttons system + delay to reset the press)
+- You can add as many comments as you want to one keyboard shortcut (e.g. 1-1, 2-4 ect.).\
+    They will be selected randomly
+- A feature that prevents accidental pressing of Caps Lock and subsequent output of a message in uppercase. \
+  Also the synchronization of the value and the light indicator on Caps Lock is maintained!
+- Safe termination of the script without accidentally unreleased  keys.
+- Start and end the program by pressing a button.
+- Prevent incorrect emulation of keystrokes on the wrong layout.
+> Gamepad support upcomming!

 #### Warning: modify text messages at your own risk!
 You may be banned for obscene language.